csirtgadgets/csirtg-smrt-v1/README.md

 Copyright (C) 2017 [the CSIRT Gadgets Foundation](http://csirtgadgets.org)

-Free use of this software is granted under the terms of the GNU Lesser General Public License (LGPLv3).
-For details see the files `COPYING` included with the distribution.
+Free use of this software is granted under the terms of the Mozilla Public License (MPL2).
+For details see the file `LICENSE` included with the distribution.